Tua, Dolphins survive scoreless 2nd half to beat Steelers - NewsBreak

 Tua, Dolphins survive scoreless 2nd half to beat Steelers

-MIAMI GARDENS, Fla. — (AP) — Miami Dolphins coach Mike McDaniel wanted his team to generate more turnovers.
+MIAMI GARDENS, Fla. — Miami Dolphins coach Mike McDaniel wanted his team to generate more turnovers.

 Before Sunday’s game against the Pittsburgh Steelers, the Dolphins hadn’t intercepted an opposing quarterback since the season opener against New England.
 However, despite a scoreless second half, Miami held on to defeat the Steelers 16-10 Sunday night thanks to two interceptions of rookie quarterback Kenny Pickett in the game’s closing minutes.